AChangFeng/dailydemo/README.md

 # dailydemo
-This is a program for daily pactice, I will push my daily practice demo here.
+This is a program for daily pactice, I will push my daily practice demo java code here.